NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 .. _unbound.conf.dnscrypt.dnscrypt-provider-cert:

 dnscrypt-provider-cert: *<path to cert file>*
-    Path to the certificate related to the **dnscrypt-secret-keys**.
+    Path to the certificate related to the :ref:`dnscrypt-secret-key:<unbound.conf.dnscrypt.dnscrypt-secret-key>`.
     This option may be specified multiple times.

 .. _unbound.conf.dnscrypt.dnscrypt-provider-cert-rotated:

 dnscrypt-provider-cert-rotated: *<path to cert file>*
-    Path to a certificate that we should be able to serve existing connection from but do not want to advertise over **dnscrypt-provider**'s TXT record certs distribution.
+    Path to a certificate that we should be able to serve existing connection from but do not want to advertise over :ref:`dnscrypt-provider:<unbound.conf.dnscrypt.dnscrypt-provider>` 's TXT
+    record certs distribution.
     A typical use case is when rotating certificates, existing clients may still use the client magic from the old cert in their queries until they fetch and update the new cert.